Skip to main content

 See exactly how your savings grow over time

-This guide explains compound interest in plain terms, with real rand and dollar numbers, so you understand not just what it is but why it's the most important money concept most people are never taught properly.
+This guide explains compound interest with real rand and dollar numbers so you understand not just what it is but why it is the most important money concept most people are never taught properly.

 Simple Interest vs Compound Interest: The Key Difference